softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

 where:

 ## Parameter(s):
-      speech = what is to be spoken
+      speech - what is to be spoken
-      url = url of the image to display in fullscreen mode
+      url - url of the image to display in fullscreen mode

 ## Ex. usage:
       let speech = "Look at this beautiful vista." let landscapeImageUrl = "https://travel-photography-company/img/beautiful-images.jpg";
       let backgroundImage = new BackgroundImage(speech, landscapeImageUrl);
-      sendResponse(new PepperResponse(backgroundImage));
+      let responseToPepper = new PepperResponse(backgroundImage);
+      responseToPepper.send(response); // <-- send() takes the webhook response object as a parameter

 # BasicCard(title, url)
 ### https://softbankroboticstraining.github.io/pepper-chatbot-api/#image-basic-card
 where:

 ## Parameter(s):
-      title = what is to be spoken/displayed as title url = url of the image to display
+      title - what is to be spoken/displayed as title url - url of the image to display

 ## Ex. usage:
       let title = "Employee of the Month";
       let employeeOfMonthImageUrl = "https://companywebsite.com/employee-of-month/jan-2018.jpg";
       let basicCard = new BasicCard(title, employeeOfMonthImageUrl);
-      sendResponse(new PepperResponse(basicCard));
+      let responseToPepper = new PepperResponse(basicCard);
+      responseToPepper.send(response); // <-- send() takes the webhook response object as a parameter

 # BasicText(simpleText)
 ### https://softbankroboticstraining.github.io/pepper-chatbot-api/#text-only
 where:

 ## Parameter(s):
-      simpleText = what is to be spoken/display by Pepper
+      simpleText - what is to be spoken/display by Pepper

 ## Ex. usage:
     	let simpleText = "Why, hello!
 Hello there! || Hello.";
-	sendResponse(new PepperResponse(new BasicText(simpleText)));
+      let responseToPepper = new PepperResponse(new BasicText(simpleText)); // ** see note below
+      responseToPepper.send(response); // <-- send() takes the webhook response object as a parameter

+~ Or ~

+      // ** You can also just pass a simple string to PepperResponse) let simpleText = "Why, hello!
+Hello there! || Hello.";
+      let responseToPepper = new PepperResponse(simpleText);
+      responseToPepper.send(response); // <-- send() takes the webhook response object as a parameter

 # CarouselImage(title, url, triggerUtterance)
 where:

 ## Parameter(s):
-      title = what is displayed under the image url = the image to be displayed triggerUtterance = the utterance that will be triggered upon selecting the carousel image
+      title - what is displayed under the image url - the image to be displayed triggerUtterance - the utterance that will be triggered upon selecting the carousel image

 ## Ex. usage: